 Consideration was given to a presentation by Consultant in Public Health Gilly Brenner on behalf of partnership work by Rotherham MBC and Yorkshire Sport Foundation in respect of a Physical Activity Action Plan.
-Norsheen Akhtar, from Yorkshire Sport Foundation, led on this work.
 This presentation was a six-month update.
-This was an update on the progress of the work previously described to Health and Wellbeing Board in September 2022.
+This is an update on the progress of the work previously described to Health and Wellbeing Board in September 2022.
 Health and Wellbeing Board members were supportive of the process of undertaking a review of physical activity which was done by Sam Keighley of Yorkshire Sport.
 This led to the development of four key priorities.
 An appreciative enquiry approach was then taken, with a series of workshops with a wide range of stakeholders to determine how to deliver these priorities.
 These workshops were held in July 2022, October 2022, and January 2023.
 In the final workshop, actions were proposed with key stakeholders agreeing to lead the delivery of actions.
 The workshops formed the Big Active Conversation, aims of which included normalising physical activity / building a social movement, employers' supporting the workforce to be active, front line workers confident to talk about and signpost to physical activity, and strengthening social prescribing, including embedding physical activity.